 Yes.
-It was time for my own bank account.
+It was time for my own account.

-Aspiration Review: Why I Chose an Online Banking Account
+Aspiration Review: Why I Chose an Online Account

 I first heard about Aspiration when I started working at The Penny Hoarder.
 I’m not going to lie: It sounded like a career-planning app or something.

-What I drew me to the account?
+What drew me to the account?
 Its interest rates.
-I could earn 1.00%, which was 100 times more than what Bank of America had done for me.
+I could earn 2.00% APY on savings.
 At Aspiration, my money would work for me.

 I also loved that it was fee-free.* Heck, I could even pull money from an ATM in Italy, and it’d reimburse my fees.
 Plus, I only needed $10 to open an account.

 It took me nearly a year to finally cut the cord (from my mom’s bank account) and to open an account with Aspiration.